Scholarship Name: Joint Japan/World Bank Graduate Scholarship Programme – JJ/WBGSP

 - Be born after March 31, 1973.

-- Have, by March 27, 2014, at least 2, preferably 4 to 5, years of recent full time professional experience acquired after a university degree, in the applicant’s home country or in another developing country.
+- Have, by the deadline, at least 2, preferably 4 to 5, years of recent full time professional experience acquired after a university degree, in the applicant’s home country or in another developing country.

 - Hold a bachelor’s degree or its equivalent.